Non-equilibrium dynamics of superconductivity in the Hatsugai-Kohmoto model: Superconducting Hatsugai-Kohmoto model

 \section{Superconducting Hatsugai-Kohmoto model}

 The HK model \cite{hatsugai1992,Phillips2020} is defined by the Hamiltonian

 where $n_{k\sigma} = c_{k\sigma}^+ c_{k\sigma}$ is the occupation number operator of the electrons with momentum $k$ and spin $\sigma$ and $\varepsilon(k)$ is the non-interacting band structure.
 The dimension of the system does not play any qualitative role in the forthcoming calculations and, hence, the dimension of the wavevector $k$ is also not specified.
 For each momentum $k$, the Hamiltonian is diagonalizable in the four-dimensional many-body Hilbert space spanned by $|0\rangle$, $|\uparrow\rangle$, $|\downarrow\rangle$ and $|\ud\rangle$ denoting the states with zero particle, one spin up particle, one spin down particle and two particles, respectively.
 The eigenvalues are $0$ for the empty state, $\varepsilon(k)$ for singly occupied state with either a spin up or a spin down particle, and finally $2\varepsilon(k) + U$ for the doubly occupied case.
-The band structure is best represented by a lower ($\varepsilon(k)$) and an upper Hubbard band ($\varepsilon(k) + U$) \cite{Phillips2020}.
-The two Hubbard bands overlap if $U<W$ and are completely separated for $U\geq W$ where $W$ is the bandwidth of the dispersion $\varepsilon(k)$, i.e., $\varepsilon\in \left(-W/2, W/2\right)$.
+The band structure is best represented by a lower ($\varepsilon(k)$) and an upper Hubbard band ($\varepsilon(k) + U$) \cite{Phillips2020}. \jav{The ground state is a non-Fermi liquid since the elementary excitations are not fermionic.
+An elementary excitation in the lower Hubbard band, $\varepsilon(k)$ band is created by $c_{k\sigma}^+(1-n_{k \bar\sigma})$, while excitations in the upper Hubbard band are of the form $c_{k\sigma}^+ n_{k \bar\sigma}$.
+These do not satisfy fermionic algebra but rather resemble holon and doublon composite excitations.} The two Hubbard bands overlap if $U<W$ and are completely separated for $U\geq W$ where $W$ is the bandwidth of the dispersion $\varepsilon(k)$, i.e., $\varepsilon\in \left(-W/2, W/2\right)$.
 At zero temperature, the bands are filled up to the chemical potential $\mu$.
 The half filling is ensured by the relation

 if the bands obey the symmetry of $\rho(\varepsilon) = \rho(-\varepsilon)$ where $\rho$ is the density of states of the energy levels $\varepsilon$.
 For half filling, the ground state of the system is a non-Fermi liquid for $U<W$ and the amount of non-Fermi liquidness is controlled by $U$, while it becomes a Mott insulator for $U>W$\cite{Phillips2020}.